GeorgeAlam37/ABN-Amro-Android-App/README.md

 <h2>How to Use:</h2>

-Clone the repository to your local machine.
+- Clone the repository to your local machine.
-Open the project in Android Studio.
+- Open the project in Android Studio.
-Build and run the app on an Android device or emulator.
+- Build and run the app on expo Go.
-View the ABN AMRO GitHub repositories on the list screen.
+- View the ABN AMRO GitHub repositories on the list screen.
-Click on a repository to view its details on the detail screen.
+- Click on a repository to view its details on the detail screen.
-Use the CTA button to open the repository's HTML URL in an external browser.
+- Use the CTA button to open the repository's HTML URL in an external browser.

 <h2>ScreenShots:</h2>